NeilNjae/nominet-quick-start-ai/1.titanic-survivors/titanic.md

 titanic_data[['passenger_class', 'is_female']].value_counts().sort_index().unstack().plot.bar(stacked=True);
 ```

 This shows that there were roughly equal numbers of first and second class passengers, and about twice that for third class.
-It also shows that first class was about half women, second class had a few more men than women, but third class was over two-thirds women.
+It also shows that first class was about half women, second class had a few more men than women, but third class was over two-thirds men.

 The _Titanic_ disaster is reputed for the claim of "women and children first!"
 The idea is that women and children were given priority when getting in the limited number of lifeboats.
 If that is the case, we should see women and children surviving at a higher rate than men.